meganepilled/meganepilled/README.md

 meganepilled/meganepilled is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+hey did you know that the girl in my pfp is shiori shoimiya from the world god only knows. she is best gril watch the world god only knows tha kn